Critical Care Nursing

 Accreditation

+The critical care nursing program is approved by the Academic Council of Saskatchewan Polytechnic.
 It is offered through a blend of online education and hands-on lab and clinical practicum experiences in Saskatchewan.
-SRNA to College of Registered Nurses of Saskatchewan in the FAQ section.
-FAQ phone number of admin assistant - 306-775-7828.
-Distance learning to online learning.
 Faculty can be reached by zoom, email, phone or in-person.
-Students write their online exams from home.
+Program admin can be reached at 306-775-7849.